-Most Mustang V6 owners start out with a few basic intake upgrades before moving on to our Mustang tuners or performance packages to get some bolt-on gains for their 2005 to 2009 Mustang V6.
+Most Mustang V6 owners start out with a few basic intake upgrades before moving on to our Mustang tuners to get some bolt-on gains for their 2005 to 2009 Mustang V6.
 Many of our customers go straight for the good stuff and grab a Mustang V6 supercharger system before anything else to really stomp all over the GTs, however, you might want to make sure you've grabbed a few Mustang V6 suspension parts, brake upgrades, and drivetrain components to handle that power.
 Some of our most popular upgrades are our Mustang V6 dual exhaust conversion kits that give your V6 Pony a more aggressive GT look, extra sound, and some spare power when used with other upgrades.
 To get your Mustang V6 looking great, take a look at our exterior upgrades or our wheels and tires.

 I need more power.
 Where do I start?

 Where most of our V6 customers start: a cold air intake and tuner package.
 The intake system on the 4.0L V6 is extremely restrictive and throwing on a little something something to free things up makes a world of difference.
 Combine that with some custom tuning, and you get a very nice bump in power.